cloudsmith-io/terraform-provider-cloudsmith/docs/resources/repository_geo_ip_rules.md

 * `namespace` - (Required) Organization to which the Repository belongs.
 * `repository` - (Required) Repository to which these Geo/IP rules apply.
-* `cidr_allow` - (Required) The list of IP Addresses for which to allow access to the Repository, expressed in CIDR notation.
+* `cidr_allow` - (Optional) The list of IP Addresses for which to allow access to the Repository, expressed in CIDR notation.
-* `cidr_deny` - (Required) The list of IP Addresses for which to deny access to the Repository, expressed in CIDR notation.
+* `cidr_deny` - (Optional) The list of IP Addresses for which to deny access to the Repository, expressed in CIDR notation.
-* `country_code_allow` - (Required) The list of countries for which to allow access to the Repository, expressed in ISO 3166-1 country codes.
+* `country_code_allow` - (Optional) The list of countries for which to allow access to the Repository, expressed in ISO 3166-1 country codes.
-* `country_code_deny` - (Required) The list of countries for which to deny access to the Repository, expressed in ISO 3166-1 country codes.
+* `country_code_deny` - (Optional) The list of countries for which to deny access to the Repository, expressed in ISO 3166-1 country codes.